The Changing Chalk partnership

 The Sussex Downs and Towns have a rich shared heritage.
 Now, both are facing unprecedented threats.

-- 55% schools with high number of disadvantaged pupils
+- 55% schools with pupils living in socio-economic deprivation

 Part of what makes this area so special is its rare chalk grassland.
 It supports such a rich and diverse range of plants and insects that it’s sometimes referred to as Europe’s tropical rainforest.

-Up to 40 species of flowering plants can be found in one square metre of chalk grassland.
-Many species don't grow anywhere else, including rare orchids and wildflowers.
+Up to 40 species of flowering plants can be found in one square metre of chalk grassland, with many species growing nowhere else, including rare orchids and wildflowers.

 The chalk grassland has its origins 6,000 years ago when people first began clearing the forests to settle and farm.
 Consequently, the Downs is defined by historical features offering a window into a rich cultural history.
 Some of these sites are rare and designated for their national importance, yet more than one in 10 (12%) urgently need more care to survive.

 A more sustainable future

-Changing Chalk is planning a series of projects and activities to address these challenges.
+Changing Chalk will deliver eighteen interconnected projects and activities to address these challenges.
 Together, they will connect nature, people and history and create a more sustainable future for the Downs and Towns.

 Connecting Downs and Towns – therapeutic activities and new accessible maps will help underserved local communities access green space, meanwhile the Downs will come to the Towns with new chalk grassland planting on 12 city sites.
-A Find your Future programme will support over 100 local people gain vital skills, whilst 2,000 primary pupils will have the chance to experience Farm School.
+A Find your Future programme will support young people gain vital skills, whilst 2,250 primary pupils will have the chance to experience Farm School.
 More than 40 volunteer Dog Ambassadors will raise awareness of why we need grazing on the Downs and encourage dog owners to help us in our mission.

-- 500ha of land newly managed to benefit nature
+- 800ha of land newly managed to benefit nature

 Uncovering Hearts & Histories of the Downs – locals in Eastbourne will be invited to join a community excavation project, to discover the archaeological history under their feet.
-Annual celebrations for Gypsy, Roma and Traveller History Month will uncover the cultural links to the Downs of Changing Chalk’s largest ethnic minority.
-Meanwhile seasonal programmes, micro bursaries and writing workshops will encourage people of colour to respond creatively to their experience and connection with the Downs
+Annual celebrations for Gypsy, Roma and Traveller History Month will uncover the cultural links of this community to the Downs.
+Meanwhile seasonal programmes, micro bursaries and writing workshops will engage people of colour and the wider public to respond creatively to their experience and connection with the Downs.

-In turn, diverse communities will be inspired and empowered to connect with and enjoy the Downs on their doorstep responsibly, celebrating the area’s heritage long into the future.
+In turn, diverse communities will be inspired and empowered to connect with and enjoy the Downs on their doorstep, celebrating the area’s heritage long into the future.